Annual Attendance Report

 Unauthorised leave during term time

-The average figure within Tower Hamlets Primary schools this year is 0.32%.
+The average figure within Tower Hamlets Primary schools last year is 0.32%.

-For comparison the average figure last year for all Primary schools in England was 0.3% for the whole year, including HT6.
+For comparison the average figure in 2015 for all Primary schools in England was 0.3% for the whole year, including HT6.

 The school follows DfE and Tower Hamlets guidance and does not authorise leave during term time except in exceptional circumstances.
 Where parents have taken unauthorised leave the school has referred for a penalty notice and this year 7 penalty notices were issued.